manasi9307/cmpe281-wizards/TeamWiki.md

 The challenge which we are facing for this week is to connect to mongodb remotely in order to access data from each others databse hosted on EC2

+# Team Meetings

+#### Date: 11-04-2017

+Duration: 3 hours

+Noted by: Manasi Vinay Thakur

+Agenda:
+Discussed regarding integration of different modules

+Outcome:
+* Decided on what needs to be implemenetd by te end of this week.
+* Strategy for integration of different modules.

+#### What did the team do the past week?
+The team started with code implementation of the respective modules.

+#### What is the team going to do next week?

+Integration of the different modules and how they would interact with each other.

+#### What are the current blockers/challenges the team is facing?

+The challenge which we are facing for this week is integration of various modules and their interaction with each other